aidos-lab/grokking-via-lid/README.md

 Training uses [Weights And Biases](https://wandb.ai/home) by default to generate plots in realtime.
 If you would not like to use wandb, just set `wandb.use_wandb=False` in `config/train_grokk.yaml` or as an argument when calling `train_grokk.py`

+### Experiments: Local Dimensions Predict Grokking

+TODO: Explain how to run the experiments in the paper.